-Workers are desperately in need of higher wages, but publicly traded corporations use lower labor costs and layoffs to create the illusion of profit growth when they fall short of their goals.
-Which is why workers often suffer when GDP is booming.
+Workers are in desperate need of higher wages.
+However, workers often wind up suffering even when the economy is booming because struggling publicly traded corporations use lower labor costs and layoffs to create the illusion of profit growth.

 That's why the news about the economy and the labor market no longer matches up with most Americans' personal experiences.
 When news organizations tell you "the economy grew 2.9 percent in the third quarter," what they really mean is that corporate profits grew.
 Often at your expense as a worker.

 That's why most Americans see boarded up stores and people living with relatives and friends when they look around for signs of this mythical recovery.

 Telling the faltering middle class this recovery is real is akin to bashing a younger sibling with their own fist while admonishing them to "stop hitting yourself."

 Painful Truth No. 8: Wall Street is no longer American